qri-io/website/content/blog/a_better_mousetrap_podcast.md

   given_name: Rico
   family_name: Gardaphe
   display_name: Rico
-description: b5 & Rico sat down with Marcos Dinnerstein of the A Better Mousetrap podcast to chat about open-source, open data, how Qri got its start and where we're headed.
+description: b5 & Rico sat down with Marcos Dinnerstein of the A Better Mousetrap podcast to talk open-source, open data, how Qri got its start and where we're headed.
 Have a listen!

 https://anchor.fm/marcos-dinnerstein/episodes/Qri---with-Brendan-OBrien--Rico-Gardaphe-e3e2j4/a-abhlsl